TL;DR

 Where This Leaves Us

-For businesses watching: the opportunity is real.
-So are the risks.
-The organisations that get this right will treat AI agents like any other system with access to sensitive data, with proper security review, access controls, and oversight.
-The ones that treat it like a shiny new toy will end up in the headlines for the wrong reasons.
+The organisations that get AI agents right will treat them like any other system with access to sensitive data: proper security review, access controls, audit trails, and human oversight.
+The ones that treat them like a shiny new toy will end up in the headlines for the wrong reasons.

 Thinking about AI for your business?